jina-ai/examples/wikipedia-sentences/README.md

     f.index_lines(filepath='data/toy-input-incremental.txt', read_mode='r', batch_size=16, num_docs=10)
 ```
 One challenge we need to address when incrementally adding to the index is duplication of Documents.
-Jina provides a [DocCache](pods/index_cache.yml) pod that is pre-configured for you and takes care of detecting duplicates
+Jina provides a [DocCache](pods/index_cache.yml) Pod that is pre-configured for you and takes care of detecting duplicates
 when adding to the index.
-Add one line to your [index flow](flows/index_incremental.yml) and incremental indexing works.
+Add one line to your [index Flow](flows/index_incremental.yml) and incremental indexing works.
 ```yaml
 !Flow
 version: '1'